Finally, some good news on LGBTQ Equality from the United States

-While for many years, the US has been one of the leading advocates of LGBTQ equality, things are clearly slipping backwards under the Trump administration.
+While for many years, the US has been one of the leading advocates of LGBTQ equality, things have clearly been slipping backwards under the Trump administration.

 Is it legal to be gay in the US?

 One of the complexities of the experience of LGBTQ people in the United States is that much of the legislative framework for the country varies on a state-by-state basis.